AndreaPezzo22/Monetecarlo-for-Neutrons-AMSC-Project/README.md

 Key technical features and optimizations include:

-* **Memory Management:** Use of *Unified Memory* (`cudaMallocManaged`) to simplify data transfer between the Host (CPU) and Device (GPU), combined with `__constant__` memory for ultra-fast access to material and region properties in read-only mode.
+* **Memory Management:** use of *Unified Memory* (`cudaMallocManaged`) to simplify data transfer between the Host (CPU) and Device (GPU), combined with `__constant__` memory for ultra-fast access to material and region properties in read-only mode.
-* **Launch Strategy (Grid/Block):** The kernel is optimized to launch in blocks of **256 threads**, ensuring perfect Warp utilization (a multiple of 32) and leaving sufficient physical registers for complex transport calculations without bottlenecks.
+* **Launch Strategy (Grid/Block):** the kernel is optimized to launch in blocks of **256 threads**, ensuring perfect Warp utilization (a multiple of 32) and leaving sufficient physical registers for complex transport calculations without bottlenecks.
-* **Stream Compaction (Thrust):** Since particles die (due to absorption or leakage) at different rates, the GPU’s Warps would gradually empty, causing inefficiency (divergence).
+* **Stream Compaction (Thrust):** since particles die (due to absorption or leakage) at different rates, the GPU’s Warps would gradually empty, causing inefficiency (divergence).
 To solve this problem, the **Thrust** library (`thrust::copy_if`) intervenes at the end of each iteration.
 Dead particles are discarded, and the indices of live particles are recompressed into a dense array, allowing the GPU to launch only the exact number of blocks needed in the next cycle at 100% efficiency.
-* **Thread-Safe Tallying:** The accumulation of flow in the global grid is performed using `atomicAdd` operations, ensuring that no *race conditions* occur when thousands of threads attempt to write to the same voxel simultaneously.
+* **Thread-Safe Tallying:** the accumulation of flow in the global grid is performed using `atomicAdd` operations, ensuring that no *race conditions* occur when thousands of threads attempt to write to the same voxel simultaneously.
-* **Numerical Robustness:** Implementation of advanced protections for floating-point arithmetic (FP32), including *Early-Exit* to prevent division by zero (NaN) and *Anti-Sticky Boundary* routines based on the memory-free nature of the exponential distribution to prevent particles from getting stuck on fictitious boundaries.
+* **Numerical Robustness:** implementation of advanced protections for floating-point arithmetic (FP32), including *Early-Exit* to prevent division by zero (NaN) and *Anti-Sticky Boundary* routines based on the memory-free nature of the exponential distribution to prevent particles from getting stuck on fictitious boundaries.

 ---